 Kisite Mpunguti Marine Park & Reserve Kenya

-Kisite Marine Park was established to protect the scenic islands and special habitats of a wide range of endemic marine animals and breed migratory birds.
-It’s an ideal breeding area for roseate and sooty terns (July to September) and great habitat for pelagic feeders.
+Kisite Marine Park was established to protect the scenic islands and special habitats of a wide range of endemic marine animals and breeding migratory birds.
+It’s an ideal breeding area for roseate and sooty terns (July to September) and a great habitat for pelagic feeders.

 It is home to some of the most diverse and plentiful marine life seen in the region.
 The warm, clear water with pristine corals and a myriad of fish make scuba diving and snorkeling here something for beginners and professionals alike.
 It is best to snorkel for two hours on either side of the low tide when more marine life is active.
 However, the best time to visit is early morning when the sea is calm.

-Kisite Mpunguti Marine Park & Reserve Kenya has over 250 recorded fish species, 70 resident dolphins (spinner, humpback, and bottlenose), 56 genera of corals, 10 species of mangroves, and dozens of sea turtles, whales, seabirds, gastropods, and endemic crustaceans such as the coconut crab.
+Kisite Mpunguti Marine Park & Reserve in Kenya has over 250 recorded fish species, 70 resident dolphins (spinner, humpback, and bottlenose), 56 coral genera, 10 species of mangroves, and dozens of sea turtles, whales, seabirds, gastropods, and endemic crustaceans such as the coconut crab.

-The fringing and patch reefs, channels, seagrass meadows, and mangroves in the Kisite-Mpunguti Marine Park & Reserve provide critical habitat to many ecologically and economically important species, which fuels the prominent, yet sustainable, tourism and small-scale, the local fishing economy in the region.
+The fringing and patch reefs, channels, seagrass meadows, and mangroves in the Kisite-Mpunguti Marine Park & Reserve provide critical habitat to many ecologically and economically important species.
+This fuels the prominent yet sustainable tourism and small-scale local fishing economy in the region.

 Kisite Mpunguti Marine National Park Coral Reefs and Colorful Marine Life